jgcmarins/django-commands/README.md

 > **manage.py**: A command-line utility that lets you interact with this Django project in various ways.
 You can read all the details about **manage.py** in [django-admin and manage.py](https://docs.djangoproject.com/en/1.10/ref/django-admin/).

 ## Creating an app
 Alright!
-Now it's time to put some **apps** inside our project.Just in case you don't remember, an **app** is the whole system for a **model**.
+Now it's time to put some **apps** inside our project.
+But first, let's understand the difference between an **app** and a **model**.

 #### app vs model
 From Django's official tutorial:
 > A model is the single, definitive source of information about your data.
 It contains the essential fields and behaviors of the data you’re storing.
 Generally, each model maps to a single database table.

-So, when we tell Django to start a new app, it creates a set of files and dependencies which will support all work on a model.
+So, when we tell Django to start a an app, it creates a set of files and dependencies which will support all work on a model.
 The command to create a new app is:

 ```
 python3 manage.py startapp <app_name>
 ```

 #### Example
-For example, we are writing an web application that controls an e-commerce, our project name is *MyCommerce* and we have this two apps, *Cart* and *Product*.
+For example, we are writing a web application that manages an e-commerce.
+So, our project name is *MyCommerce* and we have this two apps, *Cart* and *Product*.
 Our project directory should look like this:

 ```
 MyCommerce/: